-Thank you for visiting our website, where you should find lots of information about our small and friendly school.
+Thank you for visiting our website, where you should find lots of information about our school.
 We have been rated as ‘outstanding’ again by Ofsted and have a national and international reputation as a centre of excellence for deaf education.
 Children from across Greater London and from many different backgrounds attend our school from the age of 2 – 11.

 We have now settled into our wonderful new school.
 All of the classes are bright and spacious and fitted out with brand new furniture and the latest technology, including Soundfield systems.
 They all have amazing views over the Regent Canal, Kings Cross and London!
 The children really enjoy their new learning environment.
-We look forward to seeing you all again at our joint Frank Barnes and Kings Cross Academy ‘International Summer Fair’ on Friday 7th July, from 6pm to 9pm.

-2017-03-22Read more »
+2018-01-25Read more »

 “Frank Barnes supports parents with their communication skills enabling children to continue their learning at home which is invaluable. ” Parent